-You will have one person responsible for your programme, who will guide you through the application process and the preparation of your stay abroad.
-The programme coordinator will sign you up for classes, arrange housing and order insurance (if applicable), as well as organise the airport pick up and the introduction programme.
-You can contact your coordinator with any question you might have.
+You will have one person responsible for your programme, who will guide you through the application process.
+The programme coordinator will sign you up for classes.
+You can contact your coordinator with any questions you might have.

 The ‘Maastricht Method’ of education

-The total workload for January Programmes is 36 class hours, during which time students earn 7.5 ECTS.
-How ECTS transfer back depends on your home university or college.
-Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).
+The total workload for January programmes is 36 class hours, during which time students earn 7.5 ECTS credits.
+How ECTS credits transfer back depends on your home university or college.
+Generally, a 5 - 6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

-Maastricht University uses the European-wide ECTS (European Credit Transfer System) credits to measure academic progress.
+Maastricht University uses the European-wide ECTS (European Credit Transfer System) to measure academic progress.

 Academic excellence with an International approach

 The Positive Psychology programme is a unique experience, following one of the hottest topics in psychology today.
-As many universities do not yet offer positive psychology courses, this is a rare opportunity to immerse yourself in a cutting edge in the field.
+As many universities do not yet offer positive psychology courses, this is a rare opportunity to immerse yourself in a cutting-edge field.
 Maastricht University is home to an internationally renowned Psychology and Neuroscience faculty and facilities, and is a growing centre of psychology research.

 High academic standard

-CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons while abroad.
+CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons.
 To ensure that students do well, CES offers extensive academic advising, workshops and regular monitoring.
-Maastricht University uses Problem-Based Learning (PBL), a student-centered teaching approach.
+Maastricht University uses Problem-Based Learning (PBL), a student-centred teaching approach.
 Small groups of students (12-15) work on academic or practical cases prepared by their professors.
 Faculty act as guides to students who are in charge of their own learning and are expected to be committed, active and self-motivated.